mariebehzadi/presentations/Machine Learning/slides.md

 If there is significantly more data in the first setting (sampled from P1), then that may help to learn representations that are useful to quickly generalize from only very few examples drawn from P2.
 Many visual categories share low-level notions of edges and visual shapes, the effects of geometric changes, changes in lighting, etc.

+transfer learning is particularly useful with models that are incrementally trained and an existing model can be used as a starting point for continued training, such as deep learning networks.

 ---

 # 14. Ensemble Learning